Shepparton Football Club: History

-Shepparton was one of six founder members of the GVDFA.
-It won its first flag in 1899, followed by another four years later, and then from 1906 until the competition went into recess because of world war one it established a veritable premiership dynasty, going top no fewer than six times in nine seasons.
+But it wasn't until the formation of the Goulburn Valley Football Association, in 1888 comprising the following teams – Baldwinsville, Mooroopna, Shepparton, Tatura and Undera, with Mooroopna winning the title in 1890, Undera defeating Mooroopna to win the 1891 – Elder's Hotel (Undera) Medals and then Shepparton winning the title in 1892, that a formal structure for the sport was established.
+The Association provided a framework for teams to compete in a league, with a coherent set of rules and regulations.

+Shepparton then joined the Goulburn Valley District Football Association in 1893 and was one of the six founder member clubs.

+In 1896, the Shepparton FC and Shepparton Ramblers FC merged to form the "Shepparton and Ramblers FC" and wore the following colors - blue and white jumper, with a yellow band, white knicks and black and yellow socks.

+The Shepparton Bears were incredibly successful in the early years of the GVDFA, winning their first flag (championship) in 1899.
+This was followed by another flag in 1903, and a run of six premierships from 1906 to 1914, interrupted only by the First World War.
+The Shepparton Bears were undoubtedly the dominant team in the region during this period.
 From 1911 until early in the 1913 season in particular, Shepparton was widely regarded, and indeed often described in the local press, as ‘invincible’.
-At the end of the 1913 season this evaluation was further enhanced when Shepparton beat South Bendigo by 3 points in a special challenge match for ‘the championship of the north’.
+At the end of the 1913 season, this evaluation was further enhanced when Shepparton beat South Bendigo by 3 points in a special challenge match for ‘the championship of the north’.

-After world war one Shepparton continued to enjoy regular success, but they left the GVFL in 1939 because the league decided to change from a Wednesday competition to a Saturday.
+After World War I, Shepparton continued to enjoy regular success, but they left the GVFL in 1939 because the league decided to change from a Wednesday competition to a Saturday.
 They joined the Central Goulburn Valley Football League and only returned to the GVFL in 1951.